How to connect InCarDoc iOS and Android to OBD adapter?

 Bluetooth 2.0:

-Does not supported in iOS (those devices compatible only with Android phones)
+Isn't supported in iOS (those devices compatible only with Android phones)

 Check/change permission later is possible with iOS Settings - inCarDoc - Allow incardoc to access